amaliariegelhuth/Language-Generation-with-nGrams/README.md

 ## Coding Overview

 ### Part 1: `ModelC.java` constructor: Building the language model
 You will write the constructor for the included `ModelC.java` class.
-The constructor builds the language model using an input text and a specified order (1, 2, 3, 4, or 5).
+The constructor builds the language model using an input text and a specified order *n* (1, 2, 3, 4, or 5).
 The model is stored in a `HashMap`.
-Each `Key` in the `HashMap` is a character sequence and and the `Value` for each key is an `ArrayList` of characters.
-We will store the characters as Strings, not as char or Character, just so we don't always have to be converting from char to String or vice versa.
+Each `Key` in the `HashMap` is a character sequence of up to length *n* and and the `Value` for each key is an `ArrayList` of characters.
+We will store the characters as `String` variables, not as `char` or `Character` variables, just so we don't always have to be converting from `char` to `String` all the time.
 Instructions for how this all should work are included in the comments of the class, and there are more details below.

 ### Part 2: `LanguageGenerator.java` main method: Running the program and generating output
 You will write a main method in the file `LanguageGenerator.java` that will do the following:

 1. Read from the command line two arguments:
  * args\[0\]: the name of a file to serve as the input text.
- * args\[1\]: the Markov order of the model to be build (1, 2, 3, 4, or 5)
+ * args\[1\]: the Markov order of the model to be built (1, 2, 3, 4, or 5)

 2. Create an instance of the `ModelC` class using the input text and order.
 This will be your n-gram Markov model, where n corresponds to the order supplied by the user in args\[1\].
 In Part 1, you wrote the code in the constructor for the `ModelC` class that builds the model.